nayan441/social_network/README.md

 Create an environment for Postman collection as it is required to create and update variables for smooth testing.

-There are some tests in Postman for automated token updation.
+There are some tests in Postman for automated token updation get reference from google.

 Entire documentation can be access by clicking on "View complete collection documentation-->" tab  in postman